JayJay707/zero_day/README.md

+# Zero Day

-This is a project to learn to use Git.
+This is a project to start learning code.